Markus Jooste

+As South Africa's Hawks investigative unit admitted to making no progress at all, while the NPA lacked the in-house skills to address crimes of this nature, criminal charges were not forthcoming.
+The ruinous impact on pension funds caused some South African lawmakers to express dismay at the lack of prosecution, and some demanded arrests of the culpable parties without delay.
+The JSE has meanwhile found Jooste guilty of two contraventions of listing requirements, and imposed a maximum fine of R15 million on him personally, while barring him from acting as a director of a listed company for a period of 20 years.

 Early life

-Jooste's father was a postal worker and an avid horse race punter, instilling also in his son an interest in the races.
+Markus Jooste was born on 22 January 1961.
+His father was a postal worker and an avid horse race punter, instilling also in his son an interest in the races.
 Jooste matriculated from Afrikaanse Hoër Seunskool in 1978.
 Before the 2017 fallout in his business empire, he donated R10 million to the school's old-boys trust in his personal capacity.
 The donation has since been ring-fenced pending possible claims.

-He obtained a BAcc degree from Stellenbosch University in 1982, and subsequently obtained an honours degree at the University of Cape Town while completing his CA(SA) articles at a company then owned by Christo Wiese.
+Jooste obtained a BAcc degree from Stellenbosch University in 1982, and subsequently obtained an honours degree at the University of Cape Town while completing his CA(SA) articles where one of his audit clients was a company then owned by Christo Wiese.